srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

     AG3 --> C6
 ```

+_Figure: Global-to-CELL hierarchy with zone-aware deployment.
+Azure Front Door and Traffic Manager route to regional Application Gateways, which direct traffic to shared or dedicated CELLs per tenant policy and capacity._

 ### 🎯 **Key Design Principles (Explained)**

 | Principle | What It Means | Real-World Analogy | Implementation |